June 7, 2017

 Moreover, the benefits from this new way of working should be measured not only in financial savings, but in time saving, motivation and engagement, decrease in turnover and absenteeism, health and burnout… And today it is still hard to convince companies and decision-makers to factor-in these elements.
 Perhaps top managers and executives need to start working from coworking spaces more often.
 In France especially, they might learn a thing or two of how fast change is happening, and how obsolete they are quickly becoming.

-This feature first appeared in the most recent issue of Work&Place
+This feature first appeared in Work&Place

 Baptiste Broughton is co-founder of www.neo-nomade.com: connecting people with alternative workspaces.
 He is partner of LBMG Worklabs, consulting and web services, inventing new ways of working.
 Email email@example.com